EpicEric/sandhole/book/src/tls_support.md

 Sandhole supports TLS signing out of the box, including ACME challenges via TLS-ALPN-01 for custom domains.

-However, especially for your main domain, it's recommended that you set up [dnsrobocert](https://github.com/adferrand/dnsrobocert) to handle the wildcard certification via DNS.
-Sandhole already matches this tool's output directly.
+However, especially for your main domain, it's recommended that you set up a tool like [dnsrobocert](https://github.com/adferrand/dnsrobocert) to handle the wildcard certification via DNS.
+Sandhole already matches dnsrobocert's output directly.
 Please see its documentation to set it up yourself.

 Assuming that the output of dnsrobocert is `./letsencrypt`, Sandhole can then read the certificates via: